Q+A

 “Though passion may have strained it must not break our bonds of affection.
 The mystic chords of memory, stretching from every battlefield and patriot grave to every living heart and hearthstone all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”

-3. In what ways does the coincidence of this inauguration with MLK Day resonate symbolically or practically, particularly concerning civil rights and social justice?
+In what ways does the coincidence of this inauguration with MLK Day resonate symbolically or practically, particularly concerning civil rights and social justice?

 The project of creating an inclusive and responsive democracy in which every citizen has equal voice and respect is nowhere in the world complete, and certainly not in the United States.
 Dr. King and his supporters fought for political, and then economic, inclusion of African Americans in the civil rights movement.
 Many who voted for President Trump were voting against a party and a government that they perceived to be unresponsive, uncaring, and dishonest.

-4. How should scholars and educators approach this political moment in their teaching or research?
+How should scholars and educators approach this political moment in their teaching or research?

 I think that scholars and educators should approach this moment with curiosity and humility.
 I’m impressed by how often policy experts and scholars in recent years have spoken with great confidence and yet have been badly mistaken in hindsight: about foreign policy, the COVID pandemic, and American democracy.
-Many of us would be better, more intellectually honest, and trust-worthy teachers, scholars, and public servants if we dampened down our hubris.
+Many of us would be better, more intellectually honest, and trustworthy teachers, scholars, and public servants if we dampened down our hubris.

-5. What advice would you offer to students or public servants about navigating their roles in this political era?
+What advice would you offer to students or public servants about navigating their roles in this political era?

-I think the two approaches I would urge are first to listen, and then second, as Bryan Stevenson urges, to get close – what he has called “proximity” to the people and problems that your concerned with.
+I think the two approaches I would urge are first to listen, and then second, as Bryan Stevenson urges, to get close – what he has called “proximity” to the people and problems that you’re concerned with.
 Democracy works when the bridges are strong, and the distances short, between people on one hand, and experts and public leaders on the other.
 Public trust in experts and political leaders, and their institutions, is low and maybe listening and proximity can rebuild the bridges and increase the trust.

 More from this Program